— Anh NGUYEN

 Originality is overrated

-The originality of thoughts and ideas is way too overrated, while the pragmatism and the concrete results of stuff-being-done nicely and/or the mastery over repeated actions is painfully underrated.
+The originality of thoughts and ideas is way too overrated, while the pragmatism and the concrete results of stuff-being-done nicely and/or the mastery over repeated actions are painfully underrated.

 Pure originality, no matter how much we romanticize it, is super rare.
 There are 7 billion humans coexisting on this planet at the same time – statistically speaking there are big chances that any of your well-crafted thought has already been thought by hundreds of other people, probably at the same time.
 Moreover, your thought has to stem from some existing knowledge/experience, which inherently bears some resemblances to previous stuff that has already been made/lived through.
 In that case, all new ideas are basically just old ones combined altogether under a new form – a rebirth, a resurrection.